In-Depth Research & ReportsNov 8, 2021

 Surveillance Technology at the Fair: Proliferation of Cyber Capabilities in International Arms Markets

 By Winnona DeSombre, Lars Gjesvik, and Johann Ole Willers

 Nation-state cyber capabilities are increasingly abiding by the “pay-to-play” model—both US/NATO allies and adversaries can purchase interception and intrusion technologies from private firms for intelligence and surveillance purposes.
 This paper analyzes active providers of interception/intrusion capabilities, as well as the primary arms fairs at which these players operate.
 The answers to these questions will allow policymakers to better understand the proliferation of cyber capabilities in the hands of irresponsible corporate actors that presents an urgent challenge to national and global security.

-Winnona DeSombre is a nonresident fellow with the Atlantic Council’s Cyber Statecraft Initiative in the Scowcroft Center for Strategy and Security and a security engineer at Google’s Threat Analysis Group, tracking targeted threats against Google users.
+Winnona DeSombre is a nonresident fellow with the Atlantic Council’s Cyber Statecraft Initiative under the Digital Forensic Research Lab (DFRLab) and a security engineer at Google’s Threat Analysis Group, tracking targeted threats against Google users.
 In recent years, Winnona co-authored the Harvard Belfer Center’s National Cyber Power Index, constructed risk rule calculation software to combat social media influence campaigns, spoke at the Forbes 30 under 30 Summit and presented original research at DEFCON.

 Her research has also been featured in publications including Foreign Policy, VICE’s Motherboard, and CyberScoop.
 Winnona is a vocal advocate for women in cyber security: when not ruminating on cyber policy, she spends her time volunteering for Women in Security and Privacy, and has taught courses on cyber security, ethical hacking and personal security through the nonprofit GirlSecurity.